 Online education has been alive and well for quite a few years and can be a reasonable alternative for students, especially non-traditional ones.
 For years, people, colleges and universities have experimented with online education.
 Some have offered free online education, and others have offered paid courses, with varying success.

-For one, many people who begin the free courses fail to finish them.
-Second, they have had trouble gaining recognition by companies hiring who are looking for more traditional accreditation.
+Many people who begin the free courses fail to finish them.
+Second, they have had trouble gaining recognition from hiring companies looking for more formal accreditation.

-Additionally, many people trust and follow online programs that follow a more text-based operation, mirroring what they might use in a traditional classroom, as opposed to more advanced technological capabilities.
+Additionally, many people trust and follow online programs that follow a more text-based operation, mirroring what they might use in a traditional classroom instead of more advanced technological capabilities.

-While it isn’t likely that online education will completely replace traditional classrooms, there are of course many advantages to online education.
-Instead of entirely replacing the traditional classroom, it is more likely that technology and traditional education will continue to merge and create a more diverse educational experience.
+While it isn’t likely that online education will completely replace traditional classrooms, there are many advantages to online education.
+Instead of entirely replacing the traditional classroom, it is more likely that technology and formal education will continue to merge and create a more diverse educational experience.

 Education technology has become an incredible resource for educators around the world.
-What was once difficult to explain or show to a group of students is now simple through technology.
-Technology has increased our ability to connect with people from many backgrounds, broadening the classroom experience and further developing our empathy.
-New inventions have also increased communication between students to teachers, parents to teachers and students to students.
+What was once challenging to explain or show to a group of students is now simple through technology.
+Technology has increased our ability to connect with people from many backgrounds, broadening the classroom experience and developing our empathy.
+New inventions have also improved communication between students, parents, teachers, and students.

-What is most clear is that education technology will continue to thrive for many years as it morphs to meet the needs of the global community.
+Most apparent is that education technology will continue to thrive for many years as it morphs to meet the global community’s needs.

 Republished with permission – Cornerstone.edu